ccdc-opensource/on-site-webcsd/README.md

 ## Usage

-To access the On-Site Lattice and WebCSD service locally go to <http://localhost> in a browser.
+To access the On-Site Lattice and WebCSD service locally go to <https://full.server.hostname> in a browser, replacing `full.server.hostname` by the full hostname of your Docker host. `PUBLIC_URI` should also be set to this URL in `.env` for authentication to work correctly.

 ## Contact support